Qwertyblob/tp/docs/UserGuide.md

 ### Marking a person's attendance in a class: `mark`

-Marks an existing person's attendance in the address book in an existing class on the current day.
+Marks an existing person's attendance in Rollcall in an existing class on the current day.

 Format: `mark id/STUDENT_ID c/CLASS_NAME`

-* The `STUDENT_ID` and `CLASS_NAME` must exist in the address book.
+* The `STUDENT_ID` and `CLASS_NAME` must exist in Rollcall.
 * The `STUDENT_ID` must be currently enrolled in `CLASS_NAME`.
 * The student will be marked present only for the current day.
 * Cannot mark a student who is already marked as present for the specified class on the same day.